pautorrex/starter-academic/content/authors/admin/_index.ca.md

 # Interests to show in About widget
 interests:
+- Federalisme
-- Federalisme i Secessió
+- Secessió
+- Justícia cultural
-- Justícia Social i Cultural
+- Justícia social
-- Teoria Política
+- Democràcia

 # Education to show in About widget